 opHA Centralised Configuration

 opHA version 3.0.5 brings a new feature to modify the NMIS and omk configuration from the Primary server.
 The centralised configuration feature allows you to easily and quickly manage a large multi-server network.

-It is important to note that once NMIS is updated from a Primary, cannot be edited from the poller.
+It is important to note that once NMIS is updated from a Primary, it cannot be edited from the poller.

 We can check the opHA activity from the activity menu:

-We can check the peer status in the opHA Home index:
+We can check the peer status in the opHA Home page:

 opHA will check in every pull the status of the peer using the endpoint: